 The evaluation will include information about how the health condition affects the student's educational performance.
-An OHI form completed by a licensed physician is required before an ARD Committee can determine that a student is eligible as a student with OHI.
+An OHI form completed by a licensed physician that identifies or confirms the student's chronic or acute health problem is required before an ARD Committee can determine that a student is eligible as a student with OHI.
 If the student has a physician, the Campus or District Assessment Personnel may request that the student's physician complete the OHI form.
 The Campus or District Assessment Personnel must request that the parent sign a Consent for Release of Information so that the Assessment Personnel may communicate with the student's physician to complete the OHI form and provide any clarifying information to the ARD Committee.
 See [CONSENT FOR DISCLOSURE OF CONFIDENTIAL INFORMATION] If the parent refuses to sign the release and/or the student does not have a regular physician, the District or Campus Assessment Personnel must arrange for the student to be evaluated by a District-provided physician.